-The Skukuza half-marathon takes place in the Kruger National Park in South Africa, and every effort is taken to ensure that runners do not clash with elephants, rhino, or lions.
-Then there is the challenging and scenic Great Wall run, which includes 5,164 steps and stunning scenery and a glimpse of rural villages.
+The Skukuza half-marathon takes place in the Kruger National Park in South Africa, and every effort is taken to ensure that runners do not clash with elephants, rhinos, or lions.
+Then there is the challenging and scenic Great Wall run, which includes 5,164 steps, stunning scenery, and a glimpse of rural villages.

 The ultra-marathon, for the truly crazy

 There is always the ultra-marathon for those of us who do not find a standard marathon terrible enough.

 There is no fixed distance for an ultra-marathon; some are 50-60 km long, while others offer over 300 km for a thrill-seeking marathon runner.
 Two notable long-distance races include the “La Ultra,” a daunting 333 km run in the Himalayas at altitude, and the Yukon Montane Arctic Ultra.

 Covid-19 put a stranglehold on marathon running, and even the Olympic Games, but creative and frustrated runners created the virtual marathon.
 While nothing can compare with the real thing, the image of running either an established marathon or a fantasy marathon—like a run from Land’s End to John o’Groats—did provide a distraction.